MissingDeadlines/iolite/iolite_docs/engine/components.rst

 In this short tutorial, we will load a flipbook animation authored in MagicaVoxel.

-1. Create a flipbook animation in MagicaVoxel and add the VOX file to a data source, like, e.g., ``default/media/voxels``.
+1. Create a flipbook animation in MagicaVoxel and add the VOX file to a data source (e.g., ``default/media/voxels``).
 For testing purposes, you can also use one of the animated voxel assets that are shipped with MagicaVoxel, like the dinosaur or the deer
 2. Create a voxel shape for your asset by dragging it from the *Prefab Browser* to the viewport
 3. Attach a *Flipbook Animation* component to the entity you just created
 4. Head to the entity inspector and set the ``First Frame`` and ``Last Frame`` properties to values matching your animation